 Tailings will be deposited strategically in TSF C and TSF D to create the final pond configuration.
 Specifically, the final years of tailings will be distributed in a manner to ensure the ponds are located adjacent to the spillways for each facility.
 Thus, runoff on the final tailings surface will drain to the respective ponds.
 Water will then either be directed to treatment or released naturally via the closure spillways.
-Mapped TSF pond locations in Figure 4.1-5 are approximate based on current water-balance and hydrology modelling.
-In ecohydrological modeling, a 10 m buffer has been mapped from expected pond perimeters onto beach surfaces to represent areas that are likely to have subsurface water inputs and, thus, form wetter ecosystems.
+Mapped TSF pond locations in Figure 3.3-15 in Chapter 3, Mine Plan are approximate based on current water-balance and hydrology modelling.
+In ecohydrological modelling, a 10 m buffer has been mapped from expected pond perimeters onto beach surfaces to represent areas that are likely to have subsurface water inputs and, thus, form wetter ecosystems.
 The reclamation approach for the water in the TSF is to treat the seepage water using a membrane WTP.
 TSF seepage water will be captured in the ECD.

-The NAG tailings cover (approximately 30 cm) will be placed, possibly slurried (like all tailings placed during operations).
+The NAG waste rock and OVB cover (approximately 30 cm) will be placed, most likely slurried (like tailings placed during operations; see Section 4.2.2, Landform Design and Erosion Control).
 A growth medium cover of OVB (approximately 70 cm) overlain by 30 cm of mixed-parent-material surface will be placed by truck and dozer, dumped, and spread to cover the above-water beaches.
 The total depth of the cover is planned to be approximately 130 cm.
 The current cover design assumes the TSF beach will be trafficable by heavy equipment.
 In addition, if a membrane WTP is required at closure, soil application on and revegetation of the TSF surface may cause fouling of the treatment membrane, thus, revegetation may not be permitted (in which case surface soil would not be applied).
 The TSF cover design will be refined based on continued development of closure water management plans and reclamation research (Section 4.2.5.1, Vegetation and Cover Trials).
 Similarly, due to the risk of excess nutrients potentially reducing the treatment effectiveness of membrane treatment, the current reclamation strategy does not include wetlands within the TSF.
 Research trials will study this possibility if a membrane treatment plant is required at closure, as outlined in Section 4.2.5.3, Use of Wetlands to Treat Water.